floriangoetting/json-tag/README.md

 ## Usage and Configuration Options
 Add this template to your container and create a new "JSON Tag".
 Select your JSON Tag Variable in the "Global Settings Configuration Variable" field.
 If you do not have this Variable yet.
 Please check https://github.com/floriangoetting/json-tag-variable on how to install and configure the JSON Tag Variable.

 It is also a prerequisite to have the JSON Client template installed and a JSON Client configured on your ssGTM Instance.
-See: 'tbd link'
+See: https://github.com/floriangoetting/json-client.

 Set an Event Name and pick one of the predefined Event Types or define your own one.